richard-porteous/richard-porteous.github.io/_posts/2022-01-09-MVC-WinForms.md

 *NOTE*
 WinForms for .NET 5 & 6 no longer supports the SQL reporting.
-But I suggest you have your reports in a separate project as it helps keep the code separate and allows for various options.
+If you use reports, I suggest you have your reports in a separate project as it helps keep the code separate and allows for various options, including changing to something else.

 If you want to keep your older reports, you could try [FASTREPORT](https://fastreports.github.io/FastReport.Documentation/ "Fast-Report") which has a community version and is available via NuGet.
-Not all reports convert well and there may be need for some manual adjustments.
+Most reports convert well, there may be need for some manual adjustments before the conversion will work.

 That's it for today.
 If you see any bugs in the repository feel free to drop me a note.
 The code is free to use, the repository can be forked or downloaded.